openlayers/openlayers/changelog/upgrade-notes.md

 * The `finishDrawing()` method now returns the drawn feature or `null` if no drawing could be finished.
 Previously it returned `undefined`.

+#### `ZoomToExtent` control in `useGeographic` mode

+The `ZoomToExtent` control now expects geographic coordinates when `useGeographic` is set.
+Before it expected coordinates in the projection of the map.

 ### 8.0.0

 #### Removal of deprecated properties and methods